Rowdy Tellez Player Props: Brewers vs. Diamondbacks

 Rowdy Tellez At The Plate

-- Tellez is hitting .228 with five doubles, a triple, 12 home runs and 23 walks.
+- Tellez has five doubles, a triple, 12 home runs and 23 walks while batting .225.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.